ansys/ansys-sphinx-theme/src/ansys_sphinx_theme/theme/ansys_sphinx_theme/_templates/autoapi/python/module.rst

     {% endif %}
 {% endfor %}

-{% if visible_subpackages or visible_submodules or visible_classes or visible_functions or visible_attributes or visible_interfaces %}
+{% if visible_subpackages or visible_submodules or visible_classes or visible_functions or visible_attributes or visible_interfaces or visible_exceptions %}
 .. tab-set::

 {% if visible_subpackages %}